Netanyahu at U.N.: Don't trust Rouhani, Iran's overtures a ruse

 Iran has made clear it wants a swift deal that would lift the crippling international sanctions against it and put an end to the decade-long standoff over its nuclear ambitions.

-He warned Israel that Iran is able to respond to any Israeli attack, saying: "The Israeli prime minister had better not even think about attacking Iran, let alone planning for that."
+He warned Israel that Iran was able to respond to any Israeli attack, saying, "The Israeli prime minister had better not even think about attacking Iran, let alone planning for that."

 Netanyahu said Iran's nuclear program had continued at a "vast and feverish" pace since the election of Rouhani.